itskingori/sanaa/docs/index.md

 * Cleans up after itself.
 Render requests (in redis) and their resulting files (in S3) expire after configurable TTL is exceeded.
 * Configurable max retries on failure with built-in exponential backoff.
-* Metrics endpoint that can be scrapped for internal state i.e. no. of jobs on the processing, retry and dead queues.
 * Proper logging with unique id of each job attached for easy debugging and filtering.